atharva038/Resume_Generator/.azure/README.md

 ## 📜 License

-This documentation is part of the ATS Resume Generator project.
+This documentation is part of the SmartNShine project.
 Licensed under MIT License.

 ---